chrischristakis/ryflect/README.md

 - [x] Look into host (Heroku, digital ocean)
 - [x] Start looking into https (certbot)
 - [ ] Scripts for running on prod
-- [ ] Change email to custom domain to hopefully avoid spam.
-    - If this doesn't work, look into DMARC